One of my favourite teachers at the Chinese medicine college used to say:

 - Cooking methods.
 The way we process the foods can enhance their properties or destroy them

-We are not what we eat, we eat who we are
+We are what we eat, but we should eat for who we are

 Since no two people are exactly identical, what we eat and how we eat should be as individual as ourselves and should help us preserve our health and cure us when needed.

 Choosing to follow the principles of Wuxing nutrition therapy means to learn about our unique constitutional profile, our strengths and weaknesses, what our symptoms mean, and eat our way back to balance.
 It is a journey of a lifetime.
 As we change, so should our nutrition change to support the new us.
 It is a very personal path and nobody can walk it for us.